Akagilnc/conversion/README.md

 will return your ip address

-You can add query `format=jons` to get json result.
+You can add query `format=json` to get json result.